 Tuttle Creek Wildlife Area Waterfowl Report -

-Waterfowl numbers Teal numbers are average compared to other years in the past.
+Waterfowl numbers Waterfowl numbers have been average throughout the week, observed a high number of teal and average numbers on big ducks.
 It has been a hard time to get a decent observation of waterfowl numbers with the amount of water that is spread out from Fancy Creek north of the Hwy 16 bridge to the north to just south of the Olsburg Marsh.
 Black Vermillion has a good amount of water in the north pod and the south pod also.
-Olsburg Marsh is dry, but the river has plenty of water.

 Water level